AAA RPL Course

 As with all AAA flight training courses, successful conversion is subject to competency-based assessment and elements of the course may need to be repeated until the required competency is attained.

-AAA Formation Flying Course
+Formation Flying Course

 What’s better than just flying?
 Flying in FORMATION!

 Who hasn’t been thrilled at the sight of precision formation flying teams as they move across the sky, seemingly as if they were tied together?
 There’s no magic trick—just skill, practice and discipline!